Genuine Sincere Motivation

 Genuine sincere motivation keeps our moral compass pointed in the right direction–we begin our meditation from a pure place.
-Everything else we layer on is a combination of method, wisdom, practice and time.
+Everything else we layer on combines method, wisdom, practice, and time.
 With all those layers we can grow in the correct way.
 For a beautiful Dharma center like Gomde Austria to flourish for centuries, the key is really to maintain this genuine sincere motivation.

 Traditionally, we begin teaching and meditation sessions by chanting.
 And we might wonder why we do this.
 Rinpoche explains that right now we don’t see our true natures–we see our normal minds.
-And we need some help to clean and improve those minds.
+And we practice in order to clean and improve those minds.
 Once we’ve cleaned up a bit, we can see our nature more easily.

 Like any other new habit, building motivation takes practice.
 Most of us don’t automatically generate vast pure motivation.
 So, what do we do?

 First, take a few minutes each morning to simply remind yourself to want to become genuine and sincere.
 This may feel a little forced, but after days or weeks of regular reminders, this will start to come automatically.
 So, as you open your eyes, think, “May I become genuine.
 And may I become sincere.
 May all my thoughts and activities be for the benefit of all sentient beings.
 And may I give up selfish thinking”.